kota-shade/zf-state-machine/README.md

 from one state to another or immediately after the transition.

 ## Application area
-An application is often needed to restrict access to certain actions on the object.
+Often the application must restrict the access to certain actions on the object.
 [RBAC](https://en.wikipedia.org/wiki/Role-based_access_control)
 -modules do these types of restrictions successfully.
-However, the RBAC module controls the actions by roles and permissions.
-But RBAC does not control the possibility of actions by the state of the object.
+The RBAC module controls the actions by roles and permissions.
+But RBAC does not control the possibility of actions depending by the state of the object.
 For example: the pass ticket system.
-Bob can edit,view,issue the pass while it is in draft state, but when the pass is issued Bob can only view it.
+Bob can edit,view,issue the pass while it is in the draft state, but when the pass is issued Bob can only view it.
 This task is successfully solved by using a finite state machine ([NFA](https://en.wikipedia.org/wiki/Nondeterministic_finite_automaton)).

 The features of this non-deterministic finite state machine are: